awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

    1. Identify the S3 bucket where the snapshot is to be exported to\.
 The S3 bucket must be in the same AWS Region as the snapshot\.
 For more information, see [Identifying the Amazon S3 bucket for export](#USER_ExportSnapshot.SetupBucket)\.

+   1. Create an AWS Identity and Access Management \(IAM\) role that grants the snapshot export task access to the S3 bucket\.
+For more information, see [Providing access to an Amazon S3 bucket using an IAM role](#USER_ExportSnapshot.SetupIAMRole)\.

 1. Create an AWS KMS key for the server\-side encryption\.
 The KMS key is used by the snapshot export task to set up AWS KMS server\-side encryption when writing the export data to S3\.
 For more information, see [Encrypting Amazon RDS resources](Overview.Encryption.md)\.

-   1. Create an AWS Identity and Access Management \(IAM\) role that grants the snapshot export task access to the S3 bucket\.
-For more information, see [Providing access to an Amazon S3 bucket using an IAM role](#USER_ExportSnapshot.SetupIAMRole)\.
+   You can use a KMS key within your AWS account, or you can use a cross\-account KMS key\.
+For more information, see [Using a cross\-account AWS KMS key for encrypting Amazon S3 exports](#USER_ExportSnapshot.CMK)\.

 1. Export the snapshot to Amazon S3 using the console or the `start-export-task` CLI command\.
 For more information, see [Exporting a snapshot to an Amazon S3 bucket](#USER_ExportSnapshot.Exporting)\.